diegojramirezs7/twitter-bot/readme.md

 - When the content is obtained from websites, it's scraped using Selenium Webdriver and BeautifulSoup.
 In addition to other string manipulation from Python.
 - The content from APIs is obtained with Python's requests library.
 - The twitter API is used through the API wrapper Tweepy.

-- Bot still needs a couple of small features to be implemented
-- Right now, it can successfully creates new content
+- Right now, it can successfully:
+	- create new content
+	- tweet links to a news of the day article
+	- retweet relevant tweets associated with predefined topics and subtopics.